People are leaving rural Kansas, new data shows why

 “We have to have a grassroots momentum happening,” Purdon said.

-A big part of getting people to live in a rural town is enticing students that are already there to live there in the future.
+A big part of getting people to live in a rural town is enticing students already there to live there in the future.

 “Once you graduate high school and you go off to college and you go off and make your amazing career that you’re going to do from going to a Kansas school,” Purdon said.
 “We want you to come back home and know that it’s an option.
 Come back home, it’s not something that’s a negative to come and rejoin your community and bring those assets and skills you’ve learned back to your hometown.”

-Purdon said communities need to work with local, state, and federal governments to find solutions to the problems.
+Purdon said communities need to work with local, state, and federal governments to solve the problems.